neonmik/Wave-Machine-Firmware/README.md

         - Make the code more portable:- currently the calculations for ADSR times are done in the synth module, but would be good to move them into the ADSR module.
 I need global controls, but to be able to trigger phases of each voice seperately.

     - Improve Mod code:
-        - Add a ramp down feature when switching between destinations - could be difficult.
-        - Add a temp sync function.
+        - Add a tempo sync function.
         - Add ADSR... this could be implemented by initalising an ADSR class in the mod code applying to the final mod output, then include that in Note_Priority.
 This can be MOD::Attack() in the note on section and MOD::Release() in the note off, controlled by an "if (notes_active)" statment and a counter for how many voice are currently active.
+        - Add a ramp down feature when switching between destinations - could be difficult.

     - Improve Filter code:
         - Improve Envelope output for highpass control of cutoff.